0xpolarzero/tiny-explorer/packages/core/README.md

 ## Installation

-This package is part of the EVM AI Indexer monorepo.
+This package is part of the TinyExplorer monorepo.
 To install it:

 ```bash
 # From the repository root